UNIST-LOFT/SimAPR/README.md

 Also, we prepared various scripts in [experiments](./experiments/) directory to help you to run SimAPR easily.

 ### This repository contains all necessary that others can extend it
-This repository contains every implementation used in SimAPR.
+Each implementation used in SimAPR is contained in this repository.

 First, we modified 6 APR tools to generate patch space.
 They are in [TBar](./TBar), [Avatar](./Avatar), [kPar](./kPar), [Fixminer](./Fixminer), [AlphaRepair](./AlphaRepair) and [Recoder](./Recoder) directories.

-Actual implementation of SimAPR is in [SimAPR](./SimAPR) directory and it is written in Python.
+SimAPR's actual Python implementation can be found in the [SimAPR](./SimAPR) directory.

-Also, this repository contains tools used in our experiments: [DiffTGen](./DiffTGen/) and [ODS](./ODS/).
+Additionally, this repository provides the [DiffTGen](./DiffTGen/) and [ODS](./ODS/) that we used in our experiments.

-For our docker image, build new image with [dockerfile](./dockerfile/) or pull docker image from DockerHub!
+Build a new image for our Docker image using [dockerfile](./dockerfile/) or pull it from DockerHub!

 ### README contains details beyond the scope of the paper
 We prepared detailed READMEs for each tools.
-For example, for TBar, we prepared [README](./TBar/README.md) to describe what we modified and how to compile and run our TBar.
+For instance, we created a [README](./TBar/README.md) for TBar to explain what we changed and how to build and execute our TBar.

-We prepared detailed README of SimAPR in [SimAPR](./SimAPR/) directory.
+SimAPR's comprehensive README is located in the [SimAPR](./SimAPR/) directory.
-This README contains how to run SimAPR, detailed inputs, outputs, and options.
+The detailed inputs, outputs, and parameters for running SimAPR are included in this README.
-It also explains how to add new algorithm to SimAPR.
+It also explains how to upgrade SimAPR with a new algorithm.

 We also prepared READMEs for [DiffTGen](./DiffTGen/README.md) and [ODS](./ODS/README.md), used in our experiments.

 ### The artifact is comprehensively documented
-First, we explained how to reproduce our experiments in [README_detailed.md](./README_detailed.md).
+First, we provided instructions how to reproduce our experiments in [README_detailed.md](./README_detailed.md).
-Just follow 1-4 steps in [README_detailed.md](./README_detailed.md)!
+Just follow step 1-4 in [README_detailed.md](./README_detailed.md)!

 Also, we explained how to run SimAPR for single APR tool and single bug in [To run SimAPR](./README_detailed.md#to-run-simapr).
 Just run two scripts!

-SimAPR is also extensible.
-In [SimAPR/README.md](./SimAPR/README.md#How-to-Add-and-Run-a-New-Patch-Scheduling-Algorithm), we explained how to add new algorithm to SimAPR.
+SimAPR can also be expanded.
+We described how to add new algorithm to SimAPR in [SimAPR/README.md](./SimAPR/README.md#How-to-Add-and-Run-a-New-Patch-Scheduling-Algorithm).

 ## About this repository
 <!-- <img src="./overview.png" alt="overview" width="600" title="Overview of SimAPR">